 Amaranth (Amaranthus sp).

-Amaranth is a very invasive Summer annual weed, that germinates in the Spring and then flowers from the late Summer onwards.
-There are two main varieties in Australia and these are A.viridis (Green Pigweed) and A. retroflexus (Redroot Pigweed).
+Amaranth is a very invasive Summer annual weed.
+It germinates in the Spring and then flowers from the late Summer onwards.
+There are two common varieties in Australia and these are A.viridis (Green Pigweed) and A. retroflexus (Redroot Pigweed).

 It survives Winter as seed, but in the topics and sub-tropics it tends to flower all year round.
-In these climatic zones Amaranth produces up to two generations a year.
-Amaranth is a common cause of Summer allergies.
+In these climatic zones it produces up to two generations a year.

-Amaranth is a problem weed becuase it is very competitive.
+It is a problem weed because it is very competitive.
 This is because:

-- Amaranth has a C4 photosynthetic pathway, and is able to thrive under heat and drought conditions better than many other species.
+- Amaranth is a C4 weed.
+This means it thrive in heat and drought better than many other species.

 - Redroot Pigweed has Allelopathic properties.